 How To Avoid Boiling The Noodles?

-- The only thing is, making lasagna from scratch can take FOREVER!
+- The only thing is, making lasagna from scratch can take forever!

 - It's really the noodles who are at fault.
 All that boiling and draining and assembling can really be a big deterrent.